alastair-droop/qsubsec/examples/gencode-ref/README.md

 ## Overview

 The `gencode-ref` example section shows many of the functions of qsubsec.
-The function of the this section is to identify and download the `.FASTA` and `.GTF` files for a specific [GENCODE](https://www.gencodegenes.org) reference and to use these files to build a [STAR](https://github.com/alexdobin/STAR) reference genome.
+The function of this section is to identify and download the `.FASTA` and `.GTF` files for a specific [GENCODE](https://www.gencodegenes.org) reference and to use these files to build a [STAR](https://github.com/alexdobin/STAR) reference genome.
 The steps involved in this process are:

 1. Identify and download the `.FASTA` and `.GTF` files for a specific GENCODE release;
 2. Decompress the input `.FASTA` and `.GTF` files;